ZolutionSoftware/Rezolver/doc/Rezolver.Docs/_docfx_proj/docs/lifetimes/scoped.md

 - Any target can be made to produce a scoped object by wrapping it with a @Rezolver.Targets.ScopedTarget (either through its constructor or via the
 @Rezolver.Target.Scoped* extension method)
-- You can also register scoped types (i.e. a shortcut for creating a @Rezolver.Targets.ConstructorTarget or @Rezolver.Targets.GenericConstructorTarget which is then wrapped in a <xref:Rezolver.Targets.ScopedTarget>) with the @Rezolver.ScopedTargetContainerExtensions.RegisterScoped* extension methods.
+- You can also register scoped types (i.e. a shortcut for creating a @Rezolver.Targets.ConstructorTarget or @Rezolver.Targets.GenericConstructorTarget which is then wrapped in a <xref:Rezolver.Targets.ScopedTarget>) with the @Rezolver.TargetContainerExtensions.RegisterScoped* extension methods.

 Apart from the fact that a scoped object limits itself to one-per-scope (and one registration can, therefore, produce multiple instances across multiple scopes), the big difference between it and a singleton is that a scope must be available when you resolve an instance.